devak23/stockmarket-glossary/README.md

 EBIT = Operating revenue – cost of goods sold – operating expenses PBIT = Net profit + interest + taxes

+### Right's issue
+Right issue is one way through which companies raise additional capital.
+It is an offer by a company to its existing shareholders to buy additional shares of the firm at a discounted price.
+It provides the shareholders a chance to increase their holdings in the firm.
+However, it is not mandatory for the shareholders to participate in a rights issue.
+They can choose to exercise the option of not buying any extra shares.
+The rights issues are also used by companies to raise funds by offering a number of shares at a price lower than the current market price for a certain period of time.

+ Recently, the telecom major Bharti Airtel came out with a ₹21,000 crore rights issue which would open on October 5.
+This fundraising is mainly to take on by its rivals in the telecom market.
+The issue size is 39.22 crore shares and the price for the rights issue shares will be ₹535 per fully paid-up equity share, including face value of ₹5 and premium of ₹530 per equity share, the press release stated.
+The stock is currently trading around ₹726 per share on the BSE.
+As per the release, a shareholder can buy 1 rights issue share for every 14 shares he/she holds as per record date which is set on September 28.
+All shareholders who own shares of the firm before the ex-date, which is determined by the firm, are eligible for the rights issue shares.

+ When announcing a rgihts issue the company also informs the shareholders regarding a record date.
+It is the cut-off date set by the company.
+India follows a T+2 rolling system, which means the ex-date is 2 days before the record date.
+An investor, if he/she wants to be eligible for the bonus issue must buy shares before the ex date. any one who buys the stock on the ex-date will not be eligible for this.